-Kate Bosworth Wants A 'Blue Crush' Reboot For This Crucial Reason
+Kate Bosworth Wants A 'Blue Crush' Reboot As Much As You Do

 This summer would be a little less cruel if there was another Blue Crush on the horizon and it turns out the original film's star agrees.
 Kate Bosworth would love a Blue Crush reboot that would give her the chance to take to the waves again.
 In fact, Bosworth says she has some thoughts on the direction of the movie if it ever happens.